You want smart political talk without the meltdowns?

 He takes care of everything in the office.

-Kids are 10 bucks a month.
+Kids are $10 a month.

 They've duplicated that nearly a thousand times around the country.

-It offers care, you have 24 hour service, you have a good doctor who also has created an incredible business model.
+You have a good doctor who also has created an incredible business model.

-Any real solution to health care is going to be rooted in the free market.
+Any real solution to healthcare is going to be rooted in the free market.

 You know, it'll pay for my colonoscopy if I need that.